-Standard states for Input Fields include Active (the default, interactive state for a text input), Hover (the user has paused over an active or focussed input), Focus (the field is selected and ready for data entry), Disabled (the field is not interactive, and its content is not sent when the form is submitted), and Read-only.
+Standard states for Input Fields include Default (the initial, interactive state for a text Input), Hover (the user has paused over an active or focused Input), Focus (the field is selected and ready for data entry), Invalid (the field shows an error in data entry or formatting, such as going over a character limit), Disabled (the field is not interactive, and its content is not sent when the form is submitted), and Read-only.

 An Input Field is enabled if it is eligible for interaction and focused if it is the current target for keystrokes.

 An Input Field can be configured for required input, limited data ranges, or specific data formats.
 To learn more about adding Help Text or Validation to Input Fields, see the Forms and Validation guidance.